 Amazon also sells a version of this bed with storage drawers, which would have made it even more similar to the other twin bed that’s already in the room.
 We didn’t go with that one though because we have a small dresser that we used as a changing table in the nursery that we’ll be moving into this room and didn’t need the extra storage under the second bed.

-Glow-in-the-Dark Stars – We originally bought a set of glow-in-the-dark stars at our local dollar store.
-They were made with a thick plastic and had little double sided sticky tape disks to stick them to the ceiling.
+We originally bought a set of glow-in-the-dark stars at our local dollar store.
+They were made with thick plastic and had little double sided sticky tape disks to stick them to the ceiling.
 We tested it out with one and by morning the star was on the floor.
-Instead we ended up getting these Twinkle Stars from Great Explorations at Michael’s.
-They’re sparkly and a little thinner than the ones from the dollar store.
-They come with a putty to affix them to the ceiling which seemed to work much better when we tested it.

 The shelves are made of laminated wood and come in three colors, chocolate, dark cherry or white.
 We went with the chocolate one to coordinate with the furniture in the boys’ bedroom.
 We love how easy it was to install.
 It will also be really easy to remove down the road or to move to another closet if/when the boys needs change.
 Something like this would also work really well for someone who’s renting their home.

-Join us next week for the BIG REVEAL to see how the whole outer space boys bedroom comes together.
-You may want to subscribe to get our Ideas in Your Inbox so you don’t miss it!
+You may want to subscribe to get our Ideas in Your Inbox so you don’t miss more decor ideas!
 You’re also welcome and encouraged to check out the other tutorials and ideas for the outer space bedroom we’ve shared thus far.
 When you’re all done here, don’t forget to swing over to Calling It Home to see the progress other One Room Challenge bloggers are making this week too.